Policies and Basic Approach

 Compliance and Training for Chemicals Business Laws and Regulations

-Evaluation of the hazards and toxicity of chemical substances is a social responsibility of all businesses that handle chemical substances.
-All products and raw materials that we handle are subject to such evaluations, including our own.
-While we are not a manufacturer, we maintain the recognition that the responsibility of an importer of chemicals distributed in the domestic market is exactly the same as that of a domestic manufacturer of chemicals.
+Evaluation of the hazards and toxicity of chemical substances is a social responsibility of all businesses that handle chemical substances, including Mitsui & Co.
+All products and raw materials that we handle are subject to such evaluations.
+While we are not a manufacturer, we maintain the recognition that the responsibility of an importer of chemicals distributed in the Japanese market is exactly the same as that of a Japanese manufacturer of chemicals.

 We provide regular training on laws and regulations related to the management of chemical substances for all employees handling chemicals at Mitsui & Co. and its group companies.
-As an importer of chemicals, during the bimonthly training sessions we explain the need to communicate hazard and toxicity information correctly throughout the supply chain, and we set additional training themes based on frontline needs.
+As a trader of chemicals, during the bimonthly training sessions we explain the need to communicate hazard and toxicity information correctly throughout the supply chain, and we set additional training themes based on frontline needs.
 Nearly 300 people voluntarily participate in each session in our endeavor to communicate the importance of proper chemical substances management.
+By holding frequent in-house training sessions on the Chemicals Business Laws and on other topics, we continue to promote awareness of the evaluation of the hazards and toxicity of chemical substances as well as the appropriate labeling and display of information of such substances.

 Management System for Responding to Emergencies and Accidents